ADVENTURE IS WORTHWHILE.~Aesop

 It damn true is!
-You’ll realise why this is true when you go on adventures that will engulf you & make you feel alive.
-My recent trek to Savandurga, the largest monolith of Asia was one such adventure.
+You’ll realize why this is true when you go on adventures that will engulf you & make you feel alive.
+Savandurga trek, my recent escapade to the largest monolith of Asia was one such adventure.

 The mighty rock of Savandurga stands at a height of 1227 metres above sea level.
 Situated in Magadi taluk of Ramanagara district, this hill is around 60 km away from Bangalore.